Changes to the KGS Western Kentucky Office Oil and Gas Records

 There was a subset of records remaining in Western Kentucky Office filing cabinets that have not been completely assessed for missing wells and documents.
 The majority of the well records from these remaining cabinets are available through the KGS website (links above), but an estimated 15 - 20% of the material in these cabinets are either documents for wells that are currently not in the KGS database, or are additional documents (e-logs, scout tickets, etc) for wells that are in the database.
 These cabinets are sequentially organized by the KY Carter coordinate system, and the remaining Carter sections are highlighted in green on the interactive map below.
 These Carter coordinates (west of the blue line on the map below) are:

 18-N-26 through 11-P-22

 (1-min section - 5-min letter - 5-min number)

 All well records from the Western Kentucky office moved to the KGS EARL facility in Lexington will be added to the current archive of Kentucky oil and gas records.
 The non-assessed records described above will be methodically examined and, where necessary, missing wells will be entered into the KGS database, documents scanned, and the digital information made available on the KGS website.
 We will update the status map to reflect where inventory and scanning has been completed.

 Viewing remaining records/requesting scans:

 If you are interested in a well or set of wells from the Henderson collection not yet in the KGS database, KGS staff will retrieve, examine, scan, and make available on the KGS website within a reasonable time frame.
 Our goal will be to have the data available in one working day or less from the time we receive your request.
 Please read the KGS e-log and document scanning policy for more information and limitations.
-A form will be available shortly to request scanning.

 Remaining WKY oil and gas materials status map (by Carter coordinate grid):